On This Day in History: December 13

 - Archbishop Makarios III becomes the first President of Cyprus.

-- The Knesset votes to move the capital of Israel to Jerusalem.
+- The Knesset votes to move the capital of Israel from Tel Aviv to Jerusalem.

 - World War II: The Massacre of Kalavryta by German occupying forces in Greece.

-- World War II: Battle of the River Plate: Captain Hans Langsdorff of the German Deutschland-class cruiser (pocket battleship) Admiral Graf Spee engages with Royal Navy cruisers HMS Exeter, HMS Ajax and HMS Achilles.
+- The Battle of the River Plate is fought off the coast of Uruguay; the first naval battle of World War II.
+The Kriegsmarine's Deutschland-class cruiser (pocket battleship) Admiral Graf Spee engages with three Royal Navy cruisers: HMS Ajax, HMNZS Achilles and HMS Exeter.

 - The Holocaust: The Neuengamme concentration camp opens in the Bergedorf district of Hamburg, Germany.